brizzbane/surgetrader/README.md

 ## How it works

-SurgeTrader allows you to find what coin has had the greatest % growth over a period of time.
-It presumes that the coin with the greatest % gain will go up even more in the near or distant future.
+SurgeTrader is a bot that detects what coin has had the greatest % growth over a period of time (typically one hour).
+It presumes that the coin with the greatest % gain will go up even more in the future.

 # Installation

-Install python-bittrex from this github instead of PyPi.
+Install python-bittrex from [this github](https://github.com/metaperl/python-bittrex) instead of PyPi.

+Then using Python3 type:
 `pip install -r requirements.txt`

 # Configuration

-in the `src` directory, create an ini file for each account that will be trading.
+in the `src/users` directory, create an ini file for each account that will be trading.
 Follow the documentation in `ini-0-sample` for directions.

 ## Optimal Settings